sywesk/ocea-exporter/README.md

 # OCEA Exporter

-OCEA exporter is a tool that exports fluid consumption (hot water, cold water, heating), as it does not provide customers with consumption graphs.
+ocea-exporter is a tool that exports fluid consumption (hot water, cold water, heating) from meters installed by the company OCEA SB, as they do not provide customers with consumption graphs.
+Its goal is also to enable individuals to track their consumptions through home assistant.

-It currently only supports prometheus, but will soon support home assistant through MQTT.
+It currently only supports prometheus, but will soon support home assistant by using MQTT & discovery.

 ## Configuration